Welcome to Swanage

-Step Into the Past - Discover Swanage’s History and Attractions
+Discover Swanage’s History and Attractions

 Swanage boasts a rich and fascinating history, with roots stretching back to the Iron Age.
 Today, the town is alive with heritage sites, cultural gems, and a wide range of activities suitable for all ages.

-A standout attraction is the Swanage Railway, a lovingly restored heritage line running for six miles through the scenic Purbeck countryside.
+Explore the area on the Swanage Railway, a lovingly restored heritage line running for six miles through the scenic Purbeck countryside.
 The route connects Swanage with charming nearby stops including Herston Halt, Harmans Cross, Corfe Castle, and Norden Park & Ride.
 Following the historic tracks of the former Purbeck line, this nostalgic journey is a must for railway enthusiasts and families alike.

 Swanage boasts a wide selection of dining options, from cosy cafés and family-friendly restaurants to traditional pubs and trendy bars.
 Indulge in fresh, locally sourced seafood or discover unique flavours at establishments that celebrate the culinary heritage of the Isle of Purbeck.
 The town also features a variety of shops and businesses, many offering local produce, handmade goods, and souvenirs that capture the spirit of the area.